 - EVSC/ANTH 4559 Human Impact on the Environment

 - LAR 5370 Natural Systems and Plant Ecology

 Requirements for the Distinguished Majors Program (DMP)

 Majors with a minimum 3.6 GPA in the major (and 3.4 GPA overall) are eligible for a distinguished majors program (DMP) for their fourth year.
 DMPs take a year-long independent study with a faculty advisor, with the goal of producing a thesis that is evaluated by outside readers.
-To participate in the ETP distinguished majors program, set up an appointment with Professor Thomson during the spring semester of your third year.
+To participate in the ETP distinguished majors program, set up an appointment with Professor Handler during the spring semester of your third year.

 Credit/No Credit Grades

 Please note that the ETP program adheres strictly to the College of Arts and Science's policy regarding classes taken for CR (credit) or NC (no credit).
 Courses counting towards the ETP prerequisites, area requirements, and core courses may NOT be taken on a CR/NC basis.

 The College does not permit students to take courses on a CR/NC basis in interdisciplinary programs, nor does it permit students to count courses taken on a CR/NC basis towards a major, minor, or College area requirements.

 "You may major in two subjects, in which case the application for a degree must be approved by both departments or interdepartmental programs."